Automattic/wordpress-activitypub/README.md

 Need to report a security vulnerability?
 Go to https://automattic.com/security/ or directly to our security bug bounty site https://hackerone.com/automattic.

+You can find more information on reporting security vulnerabilities in our [SECURITY.md](./SECURITY.md) file.

 ## License

 The ActivityPub plugin is licensed under the [MIT license](./LICENSE).